 What inspired you to create your company?

 Working for other people meant working on their terms and their time limit.
 Initially, I started seeing patients every minute.
 Which almost killed my desire for what I wanted to do.
-Then, I transferred to a different position and they allowed me 7.5 minutes, I thought “Oooh yeah more time to dedicate to my patients” and really feel like I was making a difference.
-But, I ended up getting yelled at every time I spent more than 10 minutes with a patient.
+I started off working for a company that worked with neck pain chiropractic but then I transferred to another company after a few years.
+I ended up getting yelled at every time I spent more than 10 minutes with a patient.
 I didn’t feel like I was doing right by my myself or my patients.
 So, I started my own chiropractic firm.
 I dedicate at least 15 minutes to patients and if I go over that time limit, it’s okay because everyone deserves their time.
 I wanted my practice to feel right and personalized; not rushed business.

 What was your biggest obstacle and failure in going from idea to business?

 That old saying, “If you build it they will come” was an obstacle.
 I had to figure out how to build “it” first.
 Even though I had a business plan, banks did not want to give me a loan.
-So, I found the money elsewhere in my parents.
+I guess I must not have had a very good credit rating.
+It’s always best to find out your credit rating before you apply for a loan, so you know the likelihood of you getting the loan and the interest rates you’ll have to pay.
+If you want to check your credit rating, this credit sesame review should be useful.
+Anyway, in the end I found the money elsewhere in my parents.
 I was determined not to fail them or myself.

 Honestly, building something better for my community and managing to have a family at the same time.